Stirling and Dunfermline Railway: Closure

 In the period following 1950 the increased use of road transport for passenger and goods led to a steep decline in the use of the lines, and passenger trains on the Alva branch ceased to run from 1 November 1954.
 A limited service to Menstrie continued until complete closure on 2 March 1964.

 The S&DR Tillicoultry branch, by then regarded as part of the Devon Valley line, closed to passengers on 15 June 1964 and to goods traffic on 25 June 1973.

 NBR route passenger trains over the Alloa Viaduct were withdrawn from 29 January 1968, and through goods train operation ceased in May 1968.
 A limited goods service to supply coal to the stationary steam engine that operated the Forth Swing Bridge from Alloa continued until May 1970.

 Passenger services on the Stirling to Dunfermline main line were closed on 7 October 1968; through goods services were closed on 10 October 1979.
-West of Dunfermline, the line through Dunfermline Upper station served Oakley Colliery until 1984.
-The line remained in place as far as Oakley until 1993, but was subsequently lost to road development within Dunfermline.
-Just eight years later, studies began for the reopening of the western end of the line from Stirling to Alloa, as part of the Stirling-Alloa-Kincardine rail link.
+West of Dunfermline, the line through Dunfermline Upper station served Oakley Colliery until 1986 when the pit closed.
+The line remained in place as far as Oakley until 1993, but was subsequently majority of the route has become Cycle paths in 1999 as National Route 764.
+Shortly afterwards, studies began for the reopening of the western end of the line from Stirling to Alloa, as part of the Stirling-Alloa-Kincardine rail link.

-Partial Re-opening
+Partial reopening

 Under Scottish Executive funding and to relieve congestion on the Forth Railway Bridge the line between Stirling and Alloa was reopened in 2008.

-There is now (2015) an hourly passenger service on the Alloa to Stirling section.
+After only providing an hourly passenger service on the Alloa to Stirling section in 2015, as of the timetable changes in April 2024, this has been improved to a half-hourly service.